Are you writing a Family History? Here are some tips from 48 Hour Books on how to make a family tree book.

 We will send you PDF proofs of your files to review before we print your books.
 This is your absolute last chance to catch anything that you want to change before we print your books.
 Remember, we are book printers; all of your proofreading and editing should already be done long before you send us your files.
 However, we know the editing process is never truly over, so we like to give you a chance to triple-check your work.

 We'll send you proofreading instructions along with your proof files.
-Be sure to review these before signing off!
+Be sure to review them before signing off.
+They'll give you some help in proofreading your files, but they can summed up in two simple rules:

-Open your files and proofread them CAREFULLY.
+Open your family history book printing files and proofread them CAREFULLY.
 They should open in Adobe Acrobat or the free Acrobat Reader.
 Please pay special attention to make sure everything is exactly the way you want it.
 If something doesn't look right, contact us.

 READY TO SIGN-OFF?
 When you are finished proofreading, log into your 48HrBooks account, click on the "Signoff" link, and either "Approve" or "Reject" your proofs.
 But please remember, once you sign off, your books go into print.
 You won't be able to make any more changes.